-- The sprouts (leaves) are the only part of your arrangement that continue to grow after harvesting and eventually need trimming.
+- The sprouts (leaves) are the only part of your arrangement that continues to grow after harvesting and eventually need trimming.

-- If you wish to shorten the length of the stalks, cut them and then propogate the cut halves in water or soil to create another arrangement.
+- If you wish to shorten the length of the stalks, cut them and then propagate the cut halves in water or soil to create another arrangement.

 - New sprouts will grow from the cut stalks and soon you'll have another arrangement.